If you have concerns about safety or underlying conditions, you may want to see your doctor. Your doctor may refer you to a sleep specialist.

 Don't hesitate to ask other questions that occur to you.

 Your doctor is likely to ask you a number of questions, including:

-- Have you had sleep problems in the past?
+- Have you or your child had sleep problems in the past?

 - Does anyone else in your family have sleep problems?

 - What problems have you noticed related to the sleepwalking, such as awakening in unusual locations of the house?

 - Sleep-wake disorders.
 In: Diagnostic and Statistical Manual of Mental Disorders DSM-5.
 5th ed.
 Arlington, Va.: American Psychiatric Association; 2013. http://www.psychiatryonline.org.
 Accessed April 29, 2014.

 - Carter KA, et al. Common sleep disorders in children.
 American Family Physician.
 2014;89:368.